annop378/hello-world/README.md

 # hello-world
     Hi !
 Everyone nice to see you guides!
-    I am a NCTU student .
+    I am a NTU student .
     ya~